-Radiofrequency thalamotomy produces focused and predictable lesion imaging characteristics, with lesion volume significantly reducing over time and apparently stabilising at approximately 6 months post-procedure.
-Therefore, scanning patients in the immediate post-operative period and then at 6 months is clinically relevant for understanding the transient and permanent effects of thalamotomy.
-T2-weighted images are useful for demarcation of early lesion features including oedema, while SWI may be more useful for visualising lesions at later timepoints when discernability reduces on other sequences.
+RF thalamotomy produces focused and predictable lesion imaging characteristics, with lesion volume significantly reducing over time and apparently stabilizing at ~6 months postprocedure.
+Therefore, scanning patients in the immediate postoperative period and then at 6 months is clinically relevant for understanding the transient and permanent effects of thalamotomy.
+T2-weighted images are useful for demarcation of early lesion features including oedema, while SWI may be more useful for visualizing lesions at later timepoints when discernability reduces on other sequences.
 Lesioning has experienced a renaissance driven by MRgFUS and the recognition of its relative merits viz a viz DBS.
-These data highlight the forgotten potential of radiofrequency lesioning, provide a valuable contribution to understanding the pathophysiology of brain lesions, and a noteworthy resource with which to compare the MRI characteristics of different lesioning techniques.
+These data highlight the forgotten potential of radiofrequency lesioning, provide a valuable contribution to understanding the pathophysiology of brain lesions and are a noteworthy resource with which to compare the MRI characteristics of different lesioning techniques.